rcl-ssl/docs/subscription/subscription.md

 ---
 title: Subscription
+description: Learn how to subscribe to the RCL application in the Azure Marketplace or Azure Portal
 has_children: false
 nav_order: 2
 ---

 # RCL Subscription

-- You will subscribe RCL in the Azure portal or n the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=overview)
+- You will subscribe to RCL in the Azure portal or in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=overview)

-- In the Azure portal, search for the RCL application Click on the ‘Setup+Subscribe’ button to add a subscription
+- In the Azure portal, search for the RCL application.
+Click on the ‘Setup+Subscribe’ button to add a subscription

 ![image](../images/subscription/marketplace-subscribe.png)